Cauliflower rice, rice baby—plus more hidden-veggie meals, appetizers, and healthy desserts that'll calm your cravings (even if you're gluten-free)

 6 of 25All photos

-There are tons of cauliflower pizza crust recipes floating around the internet (we have a great gluten-free one from PureWow), but we dare you to find one that lets you eat the entire pie—yes, you read that right!
+There are tons of cauliflower pizza crust recipes floating around the internet, but we dare you to find one that lets you eat the entire pie—yes, you read that right!
 Live your dream of devouring the whole thing with this personal-sized BBQ Chicken Pizza with Cauliflower Crust from My Engineered Nutrition.
 Topped with sweet barbecue chicken and onions, it’s a guilt-free lunch or dinner you won’t want (or have) to share.

 Photo: My Engineered Nutrition